Aryalexa/42-b2bRoot/6-Bonus.md

   - `sudo apt install php-cgi php-mysql`.

 ##### 🔸 WordPress configuration
-WordPress setting are configured with the file `wp-config.php`.
+WordPress settings are configured with the file `wp-config.php`.
 - Go to `/var/www/html`.
 - Use the sample provided to create the config file.
 - Start to edit it.